List of constituencies of the National Parliament of Solomon Islands

 There are 50 constituencies in Solomon Islands, each electing one Member of Parliament (MP) to the National Parliament.
-Elections are held every four years; the most recent took place on 19 November 2014.
+Elections are held every four years; the most recent took place on 17th April 2024.

-Constituencies and MPs as of 2006
+Constituencies

 The following is the list of constituencies such as it was at the time of the 2006 general election, and the MP elected in each constituency.